-By organizing fundraising campaigns around giving days, you can use these days to promote your giving campaigns, motivate donors to give, and reach your annual fundraising goals.
+By organizing fundraising campaigns around strategic giving days, you can promote your giving campaigns, motivate members to give, and reach your annual financial goals.

 Understanding the importance of giving days is one thing.
+But how can you use these days to help further your mUnderstanding the importance of national holidays, religious observances, and awareness days is one thing.
 But how can you use these days to help further your mission and put more good into the world?
-Here are a few simple tips to help your organization make the most of annual giving and cause awareness days.
+Here are a few simple tips to help your place of worship make the most of these days.

 Focus your efforts

-Keep communication with donors timely and relevant
+Keep communication with members timely and relevant

-Even though a federal holiday like Veteran’s Day may not relate to your organization’s mission, it can still be a good day for your organization to acknowledge and celebrate in an authentic and engaging way.
+Even though a national holiday like Veteran’s Day may not relate to your organization’s mission, it can still be a good day for your organization to acknowledge and celebrate in an authentic and engaging way.

 Plan for the year ahead